TekWizely/run/README.md

 ASSERT <condition> [ "<error message>" | '<error message>' ]
 ```

-*Note:* The error message is optional and will default to `"Assertion failed"` if not provided
+*Note:* The error message is optional and will default to `"assertion failed"` if not provided

 #### Condition